 Carroll University Scholarly Travel Grant Support

-You will also find information on academic conferences targeted specifically at undergraduates, as well as information on academic journals that specialize in publishing work by undergraduate students.
-We encourage Carroll University students to work with faculty members to revise the work they do for classes and/or capstones and to get it ready for presentation and publication.
+Below you will find a description of the grant application process and links with information on academic conferences targeted specifically at undergraduates, as well as information on academic journals that specialize in publishing work by undergraduate students.
+We encourage Carroll University students to work with faculty members to revise the work they do for classes and/or capstones to prepare for off-campus presentations and publication.

 All Carroll undergraduate and graduate students, in all fields, are eligible to apply for the Scholarly Travel Grant to supports their registration and travel expenses to present their work at academic conferences.

 - Undergraduate students can apply for a maximum of $700 dollars

 - Postgraduate students can apply for a maximum of $700 dollars

 - Undergraduate and postgraduate students may apply for additional funding of up to $700 if the travel is international